RiskySaptra/inference-service/README.md

 ## API Usage

+All endpoints are protected by an API key.
+You must include the `X-API-Key` header in your requests.

 ### Predict Endpoint

 - **URL:** `/predict/`
 - **Method:** `POST`
+- **Headers:**
+  - `X-API-Key`: Your secret API key.
 - **Body:** `multipart/form-data`
   - `file`: The image file to be processed.
 - **Query Parameters:**